AngrySoundTech/Makro/.github/CODE_OF_CONDUCT.md

-# CivMaster Code of Conduct
+# Makro Code of Conduct

 ## Our Pledge
 In the interest of fostering an open and welcoming environment, we as